Ellerbach/LegoTrain/Lego_api_doc.md

 * There is a series of parameters depending on what you are calling.

 Here is the list of all available arguments.
 Please note that none of the arguments or the page name is case sensitive.
 They **must** be lowercase.

-## Serial communication protocol

-The serial protocol is very similar to the HTTP one.
-Main difference is that only the page and the arguments are send. and no security key is required.

-So a command looks like switch?si=0&md=0\r

-Return values is either OK\r or Problem\r

-The \r is the return character which mark the end of the line.
-All arguments are the same as for the http protocol.

-The only difference is that when using the 'no' argument and a value different from 0 to 7 for 'si', the return is 00101000\r which does represent the positioning of the switches.
-Be careful as if you are not using the 'no' argument, you'll get an HTML answer similar to the one from HTTP protocol.

 ## Piloting a Lego FPS